InformationArchitecture-YU/Lab-05/readme.md

 ## 1. Sign up for Neo4j AuraDB and launch a free tier instance
 In this first step, we will create a Neo4J installation on Neo4j AuraDB.
 You will confirm your connectivity via the Neo4J desktop aplication.
-If you do not currently have Neo4J installed, please [download Neo4J](https://neo4j.com/product/developer-tools/#desktop).

 ### **1. create an acount on neo4j.com**,